tldr-pages/tldr/pages/linux/grip.md

 # grip

-> Preview GitHub Markdown files locally.
+> Preview GitHub markdown files locally.
 > More information: <https://github.com/joeyespo/grip>.

-- To render the readme of a repository:
+- Start the server and serve the rendered `README` file of a current directory:

 `grip`

-- To render an explicit file:
+- Start the server and serve a specific file:

-`grip {{file}}`
+`grip {{path/to/file}}`

-- To automatically open a tab in the browser after the server starts:
+- Start the server and open the `README` file of the current directory in the browser:

 `grip --browser`

-- To specify a port:
+- Start the server in the specified port and serve the rendered `README` file of the current directory:

 `grip {{port}}`